 You will also pass a cool cliff face with water running down it on your right hand side.
 The path begins to narrow and become more rugged here with plenty of rocks and tree roots to watch out for.
 After the second lookout, the trail turns back into the dense forest and along an earthy path.
 This is where the trail really starts to become steep and it is pretty much a straight climb to the falls from this point.

 The first section of dense forest that you pass through is beautiful.
 You will be completely sheltered from the sun here and everything you see is covered in moss.
-There are also some huge boulders that the trail winds by as well, which are really cool.
+There are also some huge boulders that the trail winds by as well, which are really cool and remind us of the beginning of the Shlanay Trail in Squamish.
 The trail through the forest is easy to follow with orange markers on the trees at regular intervals and the trail is well trodden enough to follow.

 5 minutes before reaching the waterfall there is another fork in the trail which is marked with a small sign.
 You will want to follow the sign and go left to reach the falls.
 The roar of the crashing water lets you know that you are coming close to the falls, but it doesn’t reveal itself until you are right there as the forest is so dense.
 The climb to the waterfall from the entrance to the trailhead took us 1 hour and 10 minutes.